amoghghadge/EdgeBridge/README.md

 ### 7. GPU Acceleration Toggle

-The app UI includes a GPU toggle switch that is currently non-functional (the backend always falls back to CPU/XNNPACK).
-This is intentional — the toggle is implemented and wired through the entire stack (`LiteRTBackend.GPU` → `litert_engine_create()` → Metal backend initialization), but **LiteRT-LM's Metal/GPU backend for iOS is not yet available in the framework**.
-The LiteRT-LM team has GPU acceleration for Android (via OpenCL/GPU delegate), but the iOS Metal backend is still under development.
+The app UI includes a GPU toggle switch that is wired through the entire stack (`LiteRTBackend.GPU` → `litert_engine_create()` → Metal backend initialization), but currently falls back to CPU/XNNPACK at runtime.
+LiteRT-LM's platform support table lists GPU as supported on iOS, and the macOS prebuilt directory ships `libLiteRtMetalAccelerator.dylib`.
+However, the iOS prebuilt directory (`prebuilt/ios_arm64/`) does not include the Metal accelerator library — only `libGemmaModelConstraintProvider.dylib` is provided.
+It's possible the Metal backend works if built from source with the right Bazel targets, but I haven't confirmed this yet.

 The toggle remains in the UI to:
-1. Demonstrate that the architecture supports backend switching without code changes
+1. Demonstrate that the architecture supports backend switching without Swift-side code changes
-2. Be ready for immediate activation when LiteRT-LM ships Metal support for iOS
+2. Be ready for activation once the iOS Metal accelerator library is available (either prebuilt or compiled from source)
-3. Show awareness of the performance optimization path (Metal + Apple Neural Engine would significantly reduce inference latency)
+3. Show awareness of the performance optimization path — Metal + Apple Neural Engine would significantly reduce inference latency compared to CPU-only XNNPACK

-When the GPU backend becomes available, the only change needed is in the C++ bridge implementation — `litert_engine_create()` would pass the GPU backend flag to LiteRT-LM's engine constructor, and Metal/ANE inference would activate automatically.
-No Swift-side changes required.

----

-## Bugs Discovered and Fixed

-### iOS Narrow No-Break Space (`\u{202f}`)

-**Problem**: iOS `DateFormatter` with `.timeStyle = .short` produces `8:00\u{202f}AM` (narrow no-break space, Unicode U+202F), while Python's `strftime` produces `8:00 AM` (regular space, U+0020).
-The model was trained on regular spaces, so when iOS-formatted tool results were sent back to the model, it produced malformed ISO timestamps in `create_event` arguments — the model had never seen the narrow no-break space character during training and couldn't map it back to a time format.

-**Fix**: All `DateFormatter` instances in `CalendarToolExecutor` use explicit format strings (`"h:mm a"`, `"MMM d, yyyy"`) with `Locale(identifier: "en_US_POSIX")` locale.
-The `en_US_POSIX` locale guarantees ASCII-only formatting with regular spaces, matching the training data exactly.

-### DispatchSemaphore Deadlock in Swift Cooperative Thread Pool

-**Problem**: The original `CalendarToolExecutor` used `DispatchSemaphore` inside a `Task.detached` block to bridge async EventKit calls to synchronous tool execution.
-This deadlocked because Swift's cooperative thread pool has a fixed number of threads.
-Blocking one thread with `semaphore.wait()` while the async task it's waiting for needs a thread from the same pool creates a circular dependency — the pool is exhausted, and both the semaphore and the async task are stuck.

-**Fix**: Since EventKit's calendar query APIs (`predicateForEvents`, `events(matching:)`, `save()`, `remove()`) are all synchronous, the `executeSync()` method calls them directly without any async/await or semaphore bridging.
-The `requestAccess()` call (which is genuinely async) is performed once during app initialization, before any tool calls occur.

-### Stale Model Handle Race Condition

-**Problem**: When the user rapidly switches between models in the picker, multiple background `Task.detached` blocks can be loading different models simultaneously.
-If a slow load completes after a fast load, it overwrites the handles with stale references, causing the app to use the wrong model or crash on the next inference.

-**Fix**: A `loadGeneration` counter increments on every load or cleanup.
-Each background task captures the counter value at start and checks it against the current value before committing handles.
-If the counter has changed (meaning a newer load was initiated), the stale load discards its handles and exits.

 ---